-CONTRIBUTOR CERTIFICATES OR PLAQUES
+PRODUCTION CERTIFICATES OR PLAQUES

-Contributor certificates or plaques are available for all individuals who contributed to nominated or winning projects who are otherwise ineligible for the Emmy® Award statuette.
-NATAS will review titles and verify eligibility with the entry contacts for each request received.
+Production certificates or plaques are available for all individuals who contributed to Emmy®-winning projects who are otherwise ineligible for the Emmy® statuette.
+NATAS will review titles and verify eligibility with the entry contact for each request received.
 This is not an Emmy® Award.
 Only production personnel are eligible.
-Subjects of documentary films or news reports are not eligible.
-Production/Contributor plaques and certificates can not be upgraded toward statuettes.
+Subjects, participants or panel members of documentary films or news reports are not eligible.